abivia/wp-shortlinks/abivia-shortlinks/README.md

 ## Changelog

+### 1.1.0 2025-10-06
+- Added support for a custom link prefix.
+- Added the ability to select IP address provider.
+- Added an IP lookup screen to test lookup credentials.
+- Fixed documentation errors.

 ### 1.0.0 2025-09-23
 - Adapted from links plugin 1.4.3 by Lukastech
-- Extracted views into PenKnife templates.
+- Extracted views into Penknife templates.
 - Changed the link stub from "go" to "l", made it a constant.
 - Encapsulated everything in a class.
 - Link aliases are converted to a lowercase slug.